 First Time Offenders

 Many of my clients are first time offenders who have never been in trouble before and are concerned about how a DUI will affect their lives in the future.
 Luckily, Pennsylvania has a program for first time offenders which gives people an opportunity to avoid going to jail and having a criminal conviction on their record.

 If this is a first offense and there were no injuries, you may be eligible for the Accelerated Rehabilitative Disposition program, known as ARD.
 If ARD is approved by the District Attorney, an individual does not have to plead guilty, is not convicted of DUI, and the charges are eventually dismissed after successful completion of safe driving classes, community service, and a probationary period.
 There is no mandatory jail time and license suspension ranges from no suspension for the lowest BAC level up to 60 days suspension for levels over .16%.

 Whomever you choose to represent you, do your homework.
 Ask questions and then ask more questions.
 Read reviews from former clients online on websites like Avvo.com.
 Get second opinions but be wary of attorneys who scare you into retaining them or who just tell you what you want to hear, just to get then case.
 You must be comfortable with your attorney and be certain that he has the experience to properly represent you in court.

-The experienced attorneys at Ellis B. Klein & Associates have handled over 10,000 cases of Driving Under the Influence.
+The experienced attorneys at Klein Burdett & Associates have handled over 10,000 cases of Driving Under the Influence.
 We promise to provide you with the dedicated, comprehensive and caring legal representation that you deserve.
 We understand how upsetting and confusing a criminal charge can be, and you have our promise that we will fight zealously to ensure that you are given the best defense.
 To schedule your free consultation, call us now at (800) 536-0501 or contact us online.